 Ben Tufnell is a writer and curator based in London.
 He has published widely on modern and contemporary art, in particular on artforms that engage with ideas of landscape and nature.
 His books include Land Art (Tate Publishing, 2006), On The Very Edge Of The Ocean (Tate St Ives Research Series, 2006), and In Land: Writings Around Land Art and Its Legacies (Zero Books, 2019).
 A selection of art writings and projects are archived at bentufnell.com

 His short stories have been published by Elsewhere: A Journal of Place, The Fiction Desk, Litro, Lunate, Storgy, Structo and The Write Launch, and as chapbooks by Nightjar Press and The Aleph Press.
 He has been longlisted or highly commended for the BBC Short Story Award (2022), the Sean O’Faolain Short Story Prize (2022), The White Review Short Story Prize (2021) and the Disquiet Fiction Prize (2020).
 In 2022 he was shortlisted for the Society of Authors’ ALCS Tom-Gallon Trust Award for short fiction.
-His debut novel, The North Shore, is a work of gothic literary fiction, published by Fleet Books (Little Brown) in 2023.
-Paraduse, his second novel, will be published in March 2026.
+His debut novel, The North Shore, is a work of gothic literary fiction, published by Little Brown in 2023.
+Paradise, his second novel, is published by Influx Press in March 2026, to be followed by a collection of short stories.

 Instagram: @ben_tufnell